 - The belief that there is nothing that can help them

 People living with untreated mental disorders often experience serious pain.
-Advances in science have shed light on the fact that these are diseases and should be treated as such, not stigmatized.
-Physicians can diagnose disorders, and then prescribe medication or use psychotherapy techniques to bring relief to suffering patients.
+Advances in science have shed light on these diseases and should be treated as such, not stigmatized.
+Physicians can diagnose disorders, prescribe medication, or use psychotherapy techniques to relieve suffering patients.

 While more people than ever before are going to treatment and getting the help they need, there are still far too many who are afraid to seek help.
 Most are afraid of the “label” that is placed on people going to therapy.
 Getting help for depression does not mean a person is weak, lazy, or worse, crazy.